 Don’t listen to your friends opinions unless they’re telling you that somethings nice but doesn’t look right on you because that could actually be beneficial.
 It’s you wearing the clothes, not them, and not everything is going to be to everybodys taste.
-My friends are the same, and while they don’t like everything that I wear they admire that I have the confidence to dress and be different, and I bet your friends probably think the same.posted over 4 years ago
+My friends are the same, and while they don’t like everything that I wear they admire that I have the confidence to dress and be different, and I bet your friends probably think the same.posted almost 5 years ago

 Take what your friends say with a grain of salt and find out why they don’t like the pieces they are criticizing.
 They might be looking out for you, telling you that certain cuts don’t flatter your figure or a piece looks tasteless or poorly-made.
 Sometimes I get excited with the idea of a trendy piece, but it doesn’t necessarily look good on me and I need a friend to hold me back from making a big mistake :-P However, if they just don’t like the style of the garment (or the overall style you are trying to achieve), you have every right to override them.
-It’s you wearing the clothes, after all.posted over 4 years ago
+It’s you wearing the clothes, after all.posted almost 5 years ago

 You are going to stand out.
 Admit it, accept it, love it.
 You cannot dress uniquely and still blend in – in fact, that would probably be pretty disappointing!